DaveBerzack-NSS/git-poetry/README.md

 Type `git add .` in your terminal (while in the project folder) to have git track all your latest changes

-Type `git commit -m "started story"` to tag this revised version of the project and provide a brief description of changes.
+Type `git commit -m "added a poem"` to tag this revised version of the project and provide a brief description of changes.

 Type `git push origin main` to upload these changes to the online repository.
 Now everyone should be able to see the file on github.